Alfresco/alfresco-content-app/docs/README.md

 The Search Results view shows the found items for a search query.
 It has a custom layout template and users can easily browse the results and perform actions on items.
 For more information on the [SearchComponent](https://github.com/Alfresco/alfresco-content-app/tree/master/src/app/components/search), please also check this [Search Results](#search-results1) section.

+When searching for libraries a different template is used to display File Libraries that match the search term; this template allows users to join and favorite libraries they are not already a member of.

 #### Actions and the Actions Toolbar